MJKWoolnough/ics/README.md

 ```

 PropCreated specifies the date and time that the calendar information was
-created by the calendar user agent in the calendar store
+created by the calendar user agent in the calendar store.

 #### type PropDateTimeEnd